-We’ve reviewed the best legal steroids available and tested their effectiveness to come up with this list.
+We’ve reviewed the best legal steroids available and tested their effectiveness to come up with these lists:

 These natural supplements won’t work as fast as medical drugs, but once you take them for a few weeks, you’ll notice considerable differences in your bulking without all the nasty side effects.